PrincessUjay/kodecamp_promotional_task8/README.md

       type        = string
     }

-### Initialize Terraform
+#### 3.3: Initialize Terraform
-* Navigate to the root directory (terraform) and initialize Terraform (Run the command terraform init):
+* Navigate to the root directory (terraform) and initialize Terraform (Run the command):

+        terraform init
-### Check if the configuration is valid
+#### 3.4: Check if the configuration is valid
+* Run

+      terraform validate
+#### 3.5.0: Create a New Key Pair (if needed)
+If you don’t have a key pair or want to create a new one, follow these steps: Using AWS CLI (I prefer command line):

+If you have the AWS CLI installed and configured:

+      aws ec2 create-key-pair --key-name KCVPCkeypair --query 'KeyMaterial' --output text > ~/.ssh/KCVPCkeypair1.pem

+This command will create the key pair in AWS and store the private key in the ~/.ssh/ directory.

+#### 3.5.1: Set Permissions for the Private Key
+Ensure the permissions on the private key file are set correctly:

+      chmod 400 ~/.ssh/KCVPCkeypair1.pem

+#### 3.5.2: Add the Key to the SSH Agent (Optional)
+If you want to add the key to your SSH agent (which allows you to use the key without specifying its path each time), you can do so with the following commands:

+      eval "$(ssh-agent -s)"  # Start the SSH agent ssh-add ~/.ssh/KCVPCkeypair1.pem

+This is optional but can be convenient if you frequently SSH into servers using this key.

-* Run terraform plan if the configuration is valid.
+#### 3.6: Run terraform plan if the configuration is valid but before that ensure that your terraform.tfvars file has defined variables to avoid being prompted to enter them manually when you run 'terraform plan'.
-* Enter your keypair and follow the prompt to input 'yes'.

-### Review Configuration
+#### 3.7: Review Configuration
 * Run a plan to review the changes Terraform will make by running the command:

-      terraform plan -out=tfplan.out
+      terraform plan -out=tfplan.json

- * Enter your keypair and follow the prompt to input 'yes'
+N/b: this will make the terraform plam show in a json file located at terraform/tfplan.json

-### Apply Configuration
+#### 3.8: Apply Configuration
 Apply the Terraform configuration to create the resources:

+      terraform apply
+Input 'yes'
 ### Verify Resources
 After applying, check the AWS Console to verify the following:
 * VPC creation